What-Works-Wellbeing/HappyJobs/README.md

-This is is a repository containing the R source code to download wellbeing by Occupation data from the What Work Centre for Wellbeing website and to generate a simple online app to explore the data which makes use of the shiny package within R.
+# Happy Jobs - Shiny Application
+This is a repository containing the code for a shiny application to explore a published dataset on well-being by occupation.
+The R code for both server and user interface are included.
+The application itself is available [here] (https://ermckinnon.shinyapps.io/WellbeingProject/).